 Unless you start your blog on Blogger (Google) you will need a host for your site.
 I recommend not using the free service, but investing instead in a WordPress blog and host.
 Call Me PMc is hosted at Orange Geek.
 I highly recommend Orange Geek, the service is impeccable.
 Check out their rates, they are very competitive and use my promo code it gives a new customer 10% off their first hosting purchase.
 Use promo code: callmepmc

-I was on the Bluehost’s Basic plan for 15 months then moved to the Prohost plan.
-You can sign up here:
+I was on Bluehost’s Basic plan for 15 months then moved to the Prohost plan.

 2. Choose a Domain

-Think long and hard on the name of your site.
+Think long and hard about the name of your site.
 It needs to be catchy and memorable.
 I chose www.CallMePMc.com.
 You can read how that is significant here.
 I would recommend going with a ‘.com’, something that is easy to say and easy to spell.
-I don’t recommend using hyphens or numbers, weird characters or obscure words.
+I don’t recommend using hyphens or numbers, weird characters, or obscure words.
 If you’re having trouble, your name is always good.